 All of this leads to the purple, often raised, curves of varicose veins.
 These are purple because they are carrying deoxygenated blood.

 Most varicose veins are quite visible on the surface of the legs.
 They cause the skin to bulge upward with their twisting pattern.
 They show as purple or dark blue cords on the legs.
-Some varicose veins are entirely painless for the person, but other can cause continual aching and pain.
+Some varicose veins are entirely painless for the person, but others can cause continual aching and pain.
 For varicose veins that cause pain, there are the symptoms to look for:

 - Achy or heavy feeling in the legs

 - Increased pain after sitting or standing for a long period

 - Burning, throbbing, muscle cramping, and swelling in the legs

 - A raised, cordlike appearance that pushes the skin outward

 - Hardening of the vein, color changes, skin ulceration near the ankle, which is a sign of a serious form of vascular disease

 What Are the Main Causes of Varicose Veins?